docs

 Short answer

-A billing company evaluates software differently than a single practice does.
-The practice cares about scheduling, charting, and one operating context.
-The billing company cares about repeatable control across many practices, payers, users, queues, and reports.
-Most evaluation frameworks online are written for practices, which is why so many billing-company software decisions end up uncomfortable.
-The criteria that actually matter for a billing-company buyer are tenant model (billing company as primary versus practice as primary), pricing structure (flat versus per-provider), cross-practice work routing, permission shape for mixed teams, payer enrollment handling, and migration tooling that does not lose open A/R. The MGMA Practice Management System Evaluation Checklist and the AMA practice management system selection guide are good starting frames, but both are written assuming the practice is the buyer; adjust accordingly.
+The criteria that actually decide it: tenant model (billing company as the tenant versus practice as the tenant), pricing structure (per-practice versus per-provider), cross-practice work routing, permission shape for mixed teams, payer enrollment handling, and migration tooling that keeps open A/R intact.
+The MGMA Practice Management System Evaluation Checklist and the AMA practice management system selection guide are solid starting frames, but both assume the practice is the buyer, so adjust for the two-sided relationship.

 Why billing-company evaluation is different

-A few examples of where practice-centric evaluation criteria mislead billing companies:
+Where practice-centric criteria mislead billing companies:

-- Scheduling depth matters for a practice; for a billing company it usually does not, because clients already have an EHR with scheduling
+- Scheduling depth matters for a practice.
+For a billing company it usually does not, because clients already have an EHR with scheduling.

-- Per-provider pricing looks reasonable to a five-provider practice; it becomes the dominant operating cost for a billing company managing fifty providers across eight clients
+- Per-provider pricing looks reasonable to a five-provider practice.
+It becomes the dominant operating cost for a billing company managing fifty providers across eight clients.

 What should a billing company compare first?